mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/module_description.md

 The word "idempotent" means that any number of repeated, identical requests will leave the resource in the same state.
 For example if an auto-incrementing counter field is an integral part of the resource, then a PUT will naturally overwrite it (since it overwrites everything), but not necessarily so for PATCH.
-PATCH (like POST) may have side-effects on other resources so they are not safe.
+PATCH (like POST) may have side-effects on other resources so it is not safe.

 ## REST architectural constraints
 - **Client-Server:**<br> [TO DO]